adamsilver/fdpb/01-Register.md

 }
 ```

-This allows us to reuse the same component and the same location on the screen.
-This is useful because if the server catches an error, the Javascript validation will clear it appropriately.
-Otherwise we risk two error summaries being shown.
+This allows us to reuse the same component and the same location on the screen regardless and ensures only one summary will ever be shown.

 #### 3. Show in-context error messages

-Showing errors in-context of the field is helpful too.

 What it looks like: